Guseyn/guseyn.com/web-app/md/posts/declarative-rest-api.md

 ### `ServingFilesEndpoint(regexpUrl, mapper, headers, notFoundEndpoint)`

-Extends `Endpoint` and serves files on url that mathes `regexpUrl` with `mapper` function that gets location of a file on a disk by the url of incoming request.
+Extends `Endpoint` and serves files on url that matches `regexpUrl` with `mapper` function that gets location of a file on a disk by the url of incoming request.
 Also it's required to declare `notFoundEndpoint` that handles the cases when a file is not found.
 You also can specify headers in response(no need to specify the `'Content-Type'`, library makes it for you).

 ### `CachedServingFilesEndpoint(regexpUrl, mapper, headers, notFoundEndpoint)`